mnit-rtmc/iris/docs/dms.md

   * only patterns containing **NO** [action tags]

 When an operator chooses a pattern, a series of selectors is populated with [message lines], depending on the [fillable text rectangles].
+Any lines which are too wide to fit the sign are [abbreviated] as necessary.

-These selectors may also allow **free-form text** entry, depending on the permision access level of the user:
+The selectors may also allow **free-form text** entry, depending on the permision access level of the user:

 * 👉 **Operate**: No free-form text permitted
 * 💡 **Manage**: Free-form text checked for **banned** [word]s